Jeppe-T-K/LG-competition/docs/environment.md

 18|Spawner|Will spawn some board piece (typically collectgoals) when attacked.
 19|Colorable|Can take on the color the piece is attack with or random if done with power piece.
 20-23|Hittable by piece / neighbor / power / cluster|How a board piece can be attacked.
 Piece: tap on single piece.
 Neighbor: matching adjacent pieces.
 Power: hittable by power pieces.
 Cluster: tap on 2+ pieces together.
+24-25|Destructible/Indestructible|Whether the piece can be destroyed or not.
+Examples of indestructible pieces are spawners, endless collectors and teleports.

 As an example, a basic red piece with 1 hitpoint in index position (0, 0) [lower left corner] that is also a collectgoal will be represented by: